Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

 If it is introduced later, the check would need to be provided through intrinsic, similar to `lateinit var`.

-## Serialization

-The backing field of a `lateinit val` effectively has `Any?` type, so serialization frameworks that rely on it cannot determine the actual property type.
-Also, the sentinel object is not serializable.
-Thus, serialization frameworks would need to provide special support for `lateinit val` properties.

-However, in most intended use cases, assign-once properties hold non-serializable values such as service instances or Android views, so it might be acceptable to ignore `lateinit val`s in serialization by default.

 ## Reflection

 We propose to expose `lateinit val` properties as `KProperty` in the reflection API,